kzkzmr/bcmixed/README.md

 status](https://travis-ci.org/kzkzmr/bcmixed.svg?branch=master)](https://travis-ci.org/kzkzmr/bcmixed)
 <!-- badges: end -->

-The goal of bcmixed is to conduct inferences on the marginal model of the mixed effect model with the Box-Cox transformation and/or on the model median differences between treatment groups for longitudinal randomized clinical trials.
+The bcmixed package provides two categories of important functions: bcmarg and bcmmrm.
+The bcmarg function provides inferences on the marginal model of the mixed effect model with the Box-Cox transformation and the bcmmrm function provideson inferences on the model median differences between treatment groups for longitudinal randomized clinical trials.
+These statistical methods are proposed by Maruo et al. (2017, <doi:10.1002/sim.6408>).

 ## Installation